 Beautiful summer homes with lush gardens in Dénia

 What to do in Dénia

-In Dénia, you can swim at amazing beaches and try watersports or rent a hammock and relax at one of the beach bars.
-We recommend Les Albaranes for extreme hammocking and Arenetes for peace and quiet!
+In Dénia, you can swim at amazing beaches, try watersports or rent a hammock and relax at one of the beach bars.
+We recommend Les Albaranes for extreme hammocking and Arenetes for peace and relaxation!

 Read our travel guide about Dénia to see what not to miss during your stay.

 Dénia lies on the Costa Blanca and it’s a great destination for summer fun!
 Most beaches in Dénia are sandy and easily accessible from the city center.
 We recommend that you try kite-surfing at Escollera Norte and enjoy the sun at Les Bovetes.

 There are more beautiful beaches, where you can relax, try water sports, dine at chiringuitos and have fun with your little ones.

 Here are some of the top beaches in Dénia:

 - Marineta Casiana: this is an urban beach with sand and amazing, shallow waters.
 It is perfect for kids and it has lots of visitor facilities, such as restaurants, parking and a book loan service.
 The southernmost area of the beach is smoke-free and there are services for people with disabilities.